v3DJG6GL/home-automation/viessmann/viessmann_vitodens_200-w_home-assistant_config/README.md

 _NOTE: Description & configuration were made with the help of AI_

+### NOTE: I will post more configurations in the near future...
 # Home Assistant Heating Curve Card for Viessmann Vitodens 200-W

 This Lovelace card configuration provides an interactive visualization and control interface for Viessmann Vitodens 200-W heating curve parameters.